40 Habits Doctors Wish You'd Stop After 40

-Just because you have the additional income to splurge on more meals out in your 40s doesn't mean that you should.
+Though this isn't a big problem during the pandemic, restaurants will eventually be open—and when they do, it's best that you patronize them in moderation.
 As Gilmer points out, "restaurant food is full of fat and salt."
 So it's best to keep eating out to a minimum, for both the health of your body and your bank account.

 Snacking late at night

 We all know snacking before bed affects your waistline, but it can cause problems for your complexion as well.
 "When you eat late at night, your body doesn't have time to metabolize the food and it disrupts an important enzyme that plays a key role in skin repair," explains Del Balzo.
 To ensure smooth and wrinkle-free skin all through your 40s and beyond, make sure to avoid munching a good three to four hours before hitting the hay.

 "Yo-yo dieting not only damages your metabolism, [but] it can also lead to nutritional deficiencies, hair loss, digestive issues, fatigue, and memory loss," warns Akhir.
 If you want to lose weight without doing damage to your body, he suggests finding a balanced program that works for you and sticking to it.
 "Not only will it help you look better, but you'll improve your overall health and wellness as well."

 Sure, a younger you may have have been able to rush out the door with only a cup of coffee in your stomach, but 40-year-old you should take the time to eat a balanced breakfast before heading out for the day.
 "By avoiding breakfast, you cause blood sugar fluctuations that can negatively affect your energy," Akhir explains.
 And the consequences don't end there.
 "People who skip breakfast also tend to overeat and choose unhealthy food options later in the day," he says.